YixinChen95/MarkovianF1-ATPase/README.md

 With this package, all kinds of behaviors (e.g. steady state populations, enzyme kinetics, occupancies) can be predicted and compared with experimental data.
 Data visualization codes also included.

+As a demo: use the jupyter notebook RUNME.ipynb; demo.init.csv is the input file specifying parameters.